kubernetes-sigs/external-dns/docs/faq.md

 The internal one should provision hostnames used on the internal network (perhaps inside a VPC), and the external one to expose DNS to the internet.

-To do this with external-dns you can use the `--annotation-filter` to specifically tie an instance of external-dns to an instance of a ingress controller.
-Let's assume you have two ingress controllers `nginx-internal` and `nginx-external` then you can start two external-dns providers one with `--annotation-filter=kubernetes.io/ingress.class=nginx-internal` and one with `--annotation-filter=kubernetes.io/ingress.class=nginx-external`
+To do this with ExternalDNS you can use the `--annotation-filter` to specifically tie an instance of ExternalDNS to an instance of a ingress controller.
+Let's assume you have two ingress controllers `nginx-internal` and `nginx-external` then you can start two ExternalDNS providers one with `--annotation-filter=kubernetes.io/ingress.class=nginx-internal` and one with `--annotation-filter=kubernetes.io/ingress.class=nginx-external`.